Breadcrumbs

 Press References button on the left side panel.

-In the “Reference frames” field write how many frames that will be used for the references.
+In the “Number of frames” field write how many frames will be captured when taking the references.

 The “White Reference scan length” is how many mm it will scan when taking the white reference.

-Breeze can store “White reference” and “Dark reference” images in memory during the Breeze session.
-The time that the references are stored is specified in the two input fields.
+Breeze can to either capture new references with every new scan, or used stored references for a set time.
+In the “Select the reference capture mode” for the white and dark references you can select this.
+When selecting the “Used stored” option you can then select the time that the references are stored in the two input fields.
 When the time specified has expired Breeze will automatically take new references.
 If the values are 0 (default), it will take a new white and dark reference for every new scan.

 For dark reference we recommend taking a new dark reference for every scan.